Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Lead Poisoning

 - the kidneys.

-Damage to the hemoglobinhemoglobin is an iron-containing protein in red blood cells responsible for transporting oxygen from the lungs to the body tissues and carbon dioxide back to the lungs. synthesis of red blood cells (erythrocytesErythrocytes, also known as red blood cells, are the most common blood cells in the human body.
-Their main function is to transport oxygen from the lungs to the tissues and carbon dioxide back to the lungs.) occurs at a very early stage and, in addition to other changes in erythrocytesErythrocytes, also known as red blood cells, are the most common blood cells in the human body.
+Damage to hemoglobinhemoglobin is an iron-containing protein in red blood cells responsible for transporting oxygen from the lungs to the body tissues and carbon dioxide back to the lungs. synthesis in red blood cells (erythrocytesErythrocytes, also known as red blood cells, are the most common blood cells in the human body.
+Their main function is to transport oxygen from the lungs to the tissues and carbon dioxide back to the lungs.) occurs at a very early stage and, along with other changes in the erythrocytesErythrocytes, also known as red blood cells, are the most common blood cells in the human body.
 Their main function is to transport oxygen from the lungs to the tissues and carbon dioxide back to the lungs., leads to hypochromic anemia.

 Supplement